kitty-panics/markdown/docs/Rules-CN.md

 ...
 ```

+Rationale: Violations of this rule can lead to improperly rendered content.

 <a name="md006"></a>

-## MD006 - Consider starting bulleted lists at the beginning of the line
+## ~~MD006 - Consider starting bulleted lists at the beginning of the line~~

 Tags: bullet, ul, indentation

 Aliases: ul-start-left

+Fixable: Most violations can be fixed by tooling

-This rule is triggered when top level lists don't start at the beginning of a
+This rule is triggered when top-level lists don't start at the beginning of a
 line:

 ```markdown